WP Fusion Settings

 By default query filtering applies to all content on your site.
 Using this setting you can limit query filtering to just specific post types.
 This can improve the performance of the query filtering process.

 If this setting is left blank, WP Fusion will attempt to replace the content of the post with the Default Restricted Content Message, but this does not work 100% of the time with custom post templates (such as WooCommerce products).
+See this page for more info.

 Note that this should be a fully-formed URL, such as